aws-amplify/docs/docs/lib/auth/fragments/flutter/signin_web_ui/20_platform_specific_setup.md

 ## How It Works
-Signin with web UI requires the Amplify plugin to display the signin UI inside a webview.
-This is managed internally by amplify-android and amplify-ios.
-After the signin process is complete they will redirect back to your app.
+Sign-in with web UI requires the Amplify plugin to display the sign-in UI inside a web view.
+The UI is managed internally by the Amplify iOS and Android libraries.
+After the sign-in process is complete, the native libraries will redirect back to your app.

 ## Android Platform Setup
 Add the following activity to the `AndroidManifest.xml` file in your app's `Android` directory, replacing `myapp` with whatever value you used for your redirect URI prefix: